Tag: hear

 It is so, so very easy to respond.
 It makes us feel better.
 Yet, is that the right ?
 Sadly, the rush (and rash) response is not conducive to sharpening one another.
 It actually hardens hearts for all involved.
 How is this a Christ-filled, -following, -honoring life?

 Often the reason we respond the way we do is that we feel threatened.
 This is where the final tool in this comes out.
 The Full Armor of God passage can be used in many ways.
 Why not take it a different way?
-“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against , spiritual forces in the heavens.
+“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against evil, spiritual forces in the heavens.
 For this reason take up the full clothing of God, so that you may be able to resist in the evil day, and having prepared everything, to take your stand.
-Stand, therefore, with truth like a belt around your waist, like a strong shirt on your chest, and your feet booted with readiness for the gospel of .
+Stand, therefore, with truth like a belt around your waist, righteousness like a strong shirt on your chest, and your feet booted with readiness for the of peace.
 In every situation take up the gloves of faith with which you can extinguish all the flaming arrows of the evil one.
-Take the hat of salvation and the book of the Spirit—which is the word of God.
-Pray at all times in the Spirit with every and request, and stay alert with all perseverance and intercession for all the saints.”
+Take the hat of salvation and the book of the —which is the of God.
+Pray at all times in the Spirit with every prayer and request, and stay alert with all perseverance and intercession for all the .”
 Ephesians 6:12-18 (CSB with Ian’s revisions).

 We are so accustomed to the war-like clothing that Paul is talking about that we can miss the intimacy of it all.
 Changing the armor to something we actually wear these days—rather than what the Ephesians were accustomed—may help you better understand the Armor of God.
 The pieces may be different but have the same result.
 Imagine as you are putting on your shirt saying, “I am putting on God’s righteousness.”
 As you put a belt on saying, “I am putting God’s Truth on.”
 Gloves may not work when it’s not Winter, so choose something else.
 The Full Armor of God is an allegory.
 Reframe it in modern terms to help you when you feel attacked, or even better, feel “armored-up” before you walk out the door.